jwplayer/applicaster-docs/analytics.md

 We offer the following reporting
 - [OTT reports](https://support.jwplayer.com/articles/create-ott-apps-reports) (minutes watched, unique viewers, ad impressions, plays)
 - [Reporting API](https://developer.jwplayer.com/jwplayer/docs/analytics-getting-started)
-- Play Sessions Data Export (s3 bucket of aggregated play session data), which can be arranged by an JW Player Account Manager
+- Play Sessions Data Export (s3 bucket of aggregated play session data), which can be arranged by a JW Player Account Manager

 ## Does Applicaster support other analytics systems?
 Yes.
 See the Applicaster Plugin Directory in your account